 Out of these, Odoo is rather limited in their open-source based product offering because they offer a commercial version as well.
 Rest all are truly open-source software.

 Case in Point- ERPNext

 ERPNext is a web-based ERP system and developed as open-source software by Frappe Technologies Pvt.
 Ltd., India.
 It’s been improving with each release for almost a decade.
 All of the contributions made to it are open-source and available for everyone to benefit.

 ERPNext has been gathering a lot of attention lately because of its ease-of-use, and an amazing and inviting community.
 Many organizations throughout the world have contributed to the source code of ERPNext.
 One can integrate varoious external systems like Woocommerce, Tally etc into ERPNext is extend their current software stack easily.

-How to Setup ERPNext on Ubuntu
+Steps to Install ERPNext on Ubuntu

 ERPNext looks rather daunting when you first start using it.
 Moreover, the installation itself is a bit complex.
 But this is expected given that we’re talking about an ERP system which covers a lot of industries and their workflows.